johnttaylor/colony.pico/README.md

 # Threading Example

 ### Overview
-The example project located under `projects/example/cpl_2threads/` directory is a simple blinky-LED application with a command shell that uses to threads.
+The example project located under `projects/example/cpl_2threads/` directory is a simple blinky-LED application with a command shell that uses two threads.

 The application blinks the Pico board's LED at a runtime settable frequency and optionally outputs a status messages every time the LED state is toggled.
 The LED application code executes on core0.
 The application also contains the Colony.Core's 'TShell' command processor (think Debug console) that runs over the UART0 or stdio-over-USB provided by the SDK.
 The TShell command processor executes on core1.